Scientific View of God's

 Prophet "El-Yas" (Elijah), his house (family) "El-Elyasin," and

-which the equivalent to the English vowels "E" and “I” (The Holy
+equivalent to which in English are the vowels "E" and “I” (The

 It is noteworthy that Christian Arabs also refer to God as Allah